kurapica/IGAS/Loop/README.md

 In the **table**, for each key-value pairs, if the key is **string**, the key would be used as the value's name, if the key is a number and the value is a string, the value should be used as the value's name, so the 'None' is the value's name in the enum **Week**.

-In the last line of the example, **System.Reflecotr** is an interface used to provide some internal informations of the system.
-Here, **ParseEnum** is used to get the key of a enum's value.
+So, you can get the value of an enumeration like a field, and get the enumeration from the value like a function call, it's a simple value type.

 ---

 Sometimes, we may need use the enum values as a combination, like Week.SUNDAY + Week.SATURDAY as the weekend days.
-We could use the System.__Flags__ attribute to mark the enum data type as bit flags data type (Attributes are special classes, only one for enums, the detail of the Attribute system will be explained later).
+We could use the `System.__Flags__` attribute to mark the enum data type as bit flags data type (The Attribute system will be explained later, using `System.__Flags__` is so simple so just remember it).

 Here is the full example :

-	import "System"
+	-- So, no need use full path like System.__Flags__ import ( "System", true )

-	System.__Flags__()
+	__Flags__()
 	enum "Week" {
 		SUNDAY = 1,
 		MONDAY = 2,